-FIGURE 11 Incidence Rate of Chlamydia Cases, per 100,000 Persons, by City/Town in Massachusetts, 2020
+Incidence Rate of Chlamydia Cases, per 100,000 Persons, by City/Town in Massachusetts, 2020

-Population based on University of Massachusetts Donahue Institute Estimates.
+1 Population based on University of Massachusetts Donahue Institute Estimates.
+2 Data are current as of 01/01/21 and subject to change.

 Map Source: MDPH Surveillance Data Overview of Sexually Transmitted Infections, Massachusetts, 1990-2020.